 Awards:

-If you have won any professional or academic awards that are relevant to the job to which you’re applying, list them here.
+If you’ve won any professional or academic awards that are relevant to the job you’re applying to, list them here.

 -